simonaszilinskas/do-I-really-need-a-huge-llm/README.md

-# AI Impact Optimizer
+# Do I really need a huge LLM?

 This small language model proposes other language models based on input complexity to lower the computational costs and environmental impact of everyday AI usage.

-## Utilisation
+## How to use

 1. Head to the following website: insert-url-here
 2. Write your prompt on the bar at the bottom right of the screen and press 'send'.
-3. Our model will analyse your prompt and give an adequate language model to process it.
-This model will be displayed on the chat, while on the right side of the screen it shows data on the environmental impact of your prompt.
+3. Our model will analyse your prompt and provide an adequate language model to process it.
+This model will be displayed on the chat, while data on the environmental impact of your prompt will be shown on the right side of the screen.
+4. This repo also contains the methodology we used to train our model.
+Feel free to adapt it and retrain it to your specific needs!

 ## Structure

 ```
-duels-new/
+do-I-really-need-a-huge-llm/
 ├── manifest.json
 ├── js/
 │   ├── content.js